cloudui/blog/_posts/2022-06-10-lessons-learned-in-a-semester-gone-by.md

 2. You’re not even playing the same game

     Why are you comparing yourself to Abel?
 You’re living your own life, not his.
 He might want to become a research scientist while you want to become a rocket engineer.
 You’re walking on two separate tracks.
 The benchmarks for his success are not the same as yours.
 You aren’t on the same timeline, and opportunities will manifest in your life at different rates.
-You must have patience and persevere at your own pace, not at James’s.
+You must have patience and persevere at your own pace, not at Abel’s.
 You do the best you can do, as your life is your own.
 As Jordan Peterson said, “compare yourself to the person you were yesterday, not to who someone is today.”

 3. Abel might be better than you